August 7, 2025

 Plans for you DIYers out there are in the works.
 The goal is a roll of paper plans and an instruction manual

 As always, a supCAT starts with two pontoons and a deck.
-It includes a base set of ‘build to order’
+It includes a base set of pontoons and a deck, but the phrase

 There's something about wood boats that is hard to quantify.
 For me as a builder, I love the smell when I'm working the wood into shape, the feel of a spokeshave as it moves across a piece of wood, and the look of the wood as it comes alive under epoxy or varnish.
 As a paddler, the feel of a wood boat as it slips through the water is very satisfying.